egy1st/denmune-docs/how to.md

 venv\Scripts\activate

+# How to run MkDocs
+  - mkdocs serve

-# How to build sphinx documentation
+# How to build
-  - sphinx-build -b html source public
+- mkdocs build -d build

 # output requiremnts